 - In cooperatives and associations, the members do this through the general meeting of members.

 - In the articles of association you record how directors are appointed and under what conditions.
 The same body that appoints the directors can also dismiss or temporarily suspend them.

-Notify the KVK Chamber of Commerce of changes in the board
+Notify KVK of changes in the board

 Division of tasks and responsibility of the board